-DIY or Do-It-Yourself is a seemingly interesting trend for a lot of things.
-Making your own things which you’d otherwise have to buy is a lot of fun, indeed.
+DIY or Do-It-Yourself is a seemingly interesting trend.
+Making things on your own which you’d otherwise have to buy is indeed a lot of fun.
 From pottery to laptop skins, you will save some cost and have fun while you’re at it.
 If crafting is your cup of tea.
 When it comes to IT solutions, businesses have long since been building their homegrown solutions.
 These are usually made to save cost, ensure the trust factor of software within the company, enable easy customization (to some extent), and more.
 Building your Identity Management solutions has also been a recurring trend.
 Organizations might vouch for feasibility with DIY IAM but, at what cost?

 Let’s discuss this at length.